-(B) can be adjusted if necessary to take up any slight slackness of the cable covering between the magneto and the lever control.
+Instructions cannot be given for fitting the cable to the ignition control lever, as the types of these vary with different makes of machines.
+It should be noted, however, that the cable stop "B" can be adjusted if necessary to take up any slight slackness of the cable covering between the magneto and the lever control.

-Should it become necessary at any time to dismantle the spring control and Bowden Cable, proceed as follows:-
+Should it become necessary at any time to dismantle the spring control and Bowden cable,

-First remove the metal cover of the contact breaker, which is held in position by a spring arm, and then withdraw the cam ring (E).
-Next, unscrew the fixing screw (F), which is sunk flush with the surface of the end plate (G).
-Then pull the Bowden cable and this will come out, together with cable stop (B) (which screws into the end plate), lock nut (H), end plate (G), and plunger (D).
+First remove the metal cover of the contact breaker, which is held in position by a spring arm, and then withdraw the cam ring "E." Next, unscrew the fixing screw "F," which is sunk flush with the surface of the end plate "G." Then pull the Bowden cable and this will come out, together with cable stop "B" (which screws into the end plate), lock nut "H," end plate "G," and plunger "D."